CAMMA-public/MultiBypass140/README.md

 [![arXiv](https://img.shields.io/badge/arxiv-2312.11250-red)](https://arxiv.org/abs/2312.11250) [![IJCARS](https://img.shields.io/badge/IJCARS-2024-orange)](https://link.springer.com/article/10.1007/s11548-024-03166-3)

-MultiBypass140 is a multicentric dataset of endoscopic video of laparoscopic Roux-en-Y gastric bypass surgery introduced to facilitate research on multi-level surgical activity recognition, specifically phases and steps.
+MultiBypass140 is a multicentric dataset of endoscopic video of laparoscopic Roux-en-Y gastric bypass surgery introduced to facilitate research on multi-level surgical activity recognition, specifically phases, steps and interaoperative adverse events (IAEs).

 ## News:
 - [ **20/12/2023** ]: Release of the dataset.
+- [ **29/04/2025** ]: IAE annotations integrated within the dataset.

 ### Introduction
 <div style="text-align: left">
 To facilitate research on multi-centric surgical activity recognition at multiple levels of granularity, specifically phases and steps, we introduce a large multi-centric multi-activity dataset consisting of 140 surgical videos (MultiBypass140) of laparoscopic Roux-en-Y gastric bypass (LRYGB) surgeries performed at two medical centers, i.e., the University Hospital of Strasbourg, France (StrasBypass70) and Inselspital, Bern University Hospital, Switzerland (BernBypass70).
-The dataset has been fully annotated by two board-certified surgeons with an ontology consisting of 12 phases and 46 steps. <a href="https://arxiv.org/abs/2312.11250">Lavanchy2023MultiBypass140</a> provides benchmarks for several baseline methods on the official dataset splits.
+The dataset has been fully annotated by two board-certified surgeons with an ontology consisting of 12 phases, 46 steps and 5 IAEs (with 5 scale of severity). <a href="https://arxiv.org/abs/2312.11250">Lavanchy2023MultiBypass140</a> provides benchmarks for several baseline methods on the official dataset splits.
 </div>